AI Search Builder

 To test our hypothesis, I designed a clear split between AI and manual filters, but with an emphasis on the AI filter builder.
 Users could engage with AI or pick manual filters, and to support them refining their search, selected filters appeared just above the results.

 I partnered with our front-end lead and researcher to build and test the design.
 Feedback was mixed: some participants found the search process faster and easier with AI, while others struggled with prompt writing and questioned the AI’s reliability.
-Overall, users welcomed the addition of AI into the process, but needed more guidance and clarity between the two paths, which led to our next iteration.

 Iteration 2: Building confidence